 As Texas faces the coronavirus pandemic and its effect on our lives, there are many questions and misconceptions surrounding family law matters (particularly child custody) and COVID-19.
 Hunt Law Firm attorneys Alex Hunt and R. Melissa Masoom sought out to provide some answers in this uncertain time.
-As always, below is not legal advice, but is meant to provide some general guidance during challenging times – consult with a family law attorney on the circumstances of your particular case before proceeding.
+As always, below is not legal advice, but is meant to provide some general guidance during challenging times – consult with an attorney on the circumstances of your particular case before proceeding.

 - FACT OR FICTION: I can’t get divorced or open a child custody or child support case right now.

 Fiction.
 There’s nothing stopping anyone from e-filing a new case.
 Courts are still accepting and routing new filings.
 In fact, we’re filing several new cases here every week and getting court settings if needed.